alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 library(ggridges)
 ```

-After inspecting, I removed columns with information that's not relevant to my questions and would just make analysis more clunky.
-After doing this, I changed the structure of some of the columns that weren't in the correct format.
+After inspecting, I (painstakingly - there has to be a better way!) removed columns with information that wasn't relevant to my questions and would just make analysis more clunky.
+After doing this, I changed the structure of some of the columns that weren't in the correct format for analysis.

 ```{r}
 phen2 <- select(phen, -c(1, 3, 4, 5, 7, 11, 12, 14, 15, 16, 18, 20, 23, 24, 25, 26, 27, 28, 29, 30,